Cabbageroll775/DAMAVY/README.md

 FAST AF(AS FINGERS) PROGRAM

-Description: This console-based typing game helps users, especially students in IT-related fields, improve their typing skills.
-It includes user registration and login to track progress over time, and it measures accuracy, total words typed, and WPM.
-Players can choose difficulty levels (Easy–Hard), typing modes (30/60-second timed mode or endless mode), and customize their experience with background music, preferred language (English or Filipino), and typing topics drawn from various media.
-Users can also enter their name to appear on a ranking chart.
-After each session, the system displays typing performance results, either when the time runs out or when the user finishes early.
+Description: This console-based typing game helps users, especially students in IT-related fields, improve their typing skills.It measures accuracy, total words typed, and WPM.
+Players can choose how many rounds, and customize their experience with background music, and typing topics drawn from various media.
 OOP Concepts in this Project:

 1. Encapsulation